JARUS-QM/casex/docs/source/examples/example1_critical_area.rst

 We start by setting two basic parameters required for computing the size of the critical area, namely the height of a standad person and the "radius" of a standard person.
 The latter is the radius of a circle circumscribing a person seen from above.
+It is possible to leave out these values when instantiating the critical area model, and it will revert to the standard value, which are the same as we use here (and also the values used throughout Annex F).

 .. literalinclude:: ../../../casex/examples/example1_critical_area.py
-    :lines: 9-11
+    :lines: 8-10

-Even though these values are relative constant, they are still part of the parameter set for this package.

 We then instantiate first the class that can provide some friction coefficients, and then the class that holds the various models for computing the size of the critical area.

 .. literalinclude:: ../../../casex/examples/example1_critical_area.py
-    :lines: 14-15
+    :lines: 13-14

 We then need to decide the impact speed and the impact angle.
 The former is the speed the aircraft will have along the direction of travel at the time it impacts the ground.
 This is used for computing the glide distance after impact.
 The latter is the angle of the straight line that the aircraft follows just prior to impact.
-This is measure from horizontal, so that 10 degrees is a very shallow impact, while 90 is a vertical impact.
+This is measured from horizontal, so that 10 degrees is a very shallow impact, while 90 is a vertical impact.
 For this example, we chose a speed of impact of 45 m/s and a 35 degree impact angle .

 .. literalinclude:: ../../../casex/examples/example1_critical_area.py
-    :lines: 18-19
+    :lines: 16-18

 We also need to specify some properties of the aircraft.
 This is done using the :class:`AircraftSpecs` class.
 But first, we set some of the parameters used in the instantiation of the class.

-We have the wingspan (also known as width or characterstic dimension), the length of the aircraft, the mass, and the coefficient of friction between the aircraft and the terrain.
+We have the wingspan (also known as width or characterstic dimension), the mass, and the coefficient of friction between the aircraft and the terrain.
 The latter is in this case captured from the :class:`FrictionCoefficients`, but could also be set manually.
-Note that in Annex F this value is always 0.5.
+Note that in Annex F this value is always 0.65.

 .. literalinclude:: ../../../casex/examples/example1_critical_area.py
-    :lines: 22-27
+    :lines: 20-25

 Then we instantiate the aircraft class, and set the friction value.

 .. literalinclude:: ../../../casex/examples/example1_critical_area.py
-    :lines: 30-31
+    :lines: 28-29

 The deflagration model can be included by setting the type of fuel and the amount of fuel.
 Here, we set the amount to 0, which effectively deactivates the deflagration model.
 It can be activated by setting a non-zero amount of fuel.

 .. literalinclude:: ../../../casex/examples/example1_critical_area.py
-    :lines: 34-35
+    :lines: 32-33

 The coefficient of restitution is set as a function of the impact angle.

 .. literalinclude:: ../../../casex/examples/example1_critical_area.py
-    :lines: 38
+    :lines: 36

 When the deflagration model is used there will be an overlap between the critical area from the glide and slide and the critical area from the deflagration (since the deflagration happens to some extend in the same area).
 We therefore need to